t-lanigan/wetfootfestival/README.md

 ## Running migrations
-Use the following commands to run database migrations to add tables or columns.
+Use the following commands to run database migrations to add tables or columns (not nessesary for tests)

 * `make init-db`
 * `make migrate-db`